agraciadev/time-tracker-frontend/README.md

 5. Start dev server `npm run dev` or in the host `docker exec -it time-tracker-frontend-node-1 sh -c "npm run dev"`

-6. Url access by default from `http://localhost:3000`
+6. Default Url to access is `http://localhost:3000`